arunchaudharee/RepData_PeerAssessment1/PA1_template.md

                          colClasses = c("numeric", "character", "integer"))
 ```

 Let us tidy the data.
-Change the date into date format using lubridate package.
+Change the date into date format using ymd() function of lubridate package.

 ```r